 There’s no doubt COVID-19 has affected every aspect of what we once considered to be a normal life.

-While many businesses have been closed during lockdown, we have been adapting to the “new normal” and working with our clients and partners to create beautiful homes.
+While many businesses have been closed during the pandemic and lockdown, we have been adapting to the “new normal” and working with our clients and partners to create beautiful homes.

 We haven’t stopped working since the pandemic arrived.
 But we have had to make a lot of changes to make sure we carry on looking after our clients, regardless of the stage they are at in the construction process.
 These changes have involved a significant shift to working remotely and catering for the new social distancing guidance.

-Here are some guidelines for how we are working around lockdown and social distancing that might be useful if you’re considering a home renovation or self-build project.
+Here are some guidelines for how we are working around COVID-19 and social distancing that might be useful if you’re considering a home renovation or self-build project.

 Step 1: Getting Started